mayaanayak/OpenFlightsGraphAlgorithms/README.md

 ## OpenFlights Identifier

 The program will prompt you to input airport IDs as an OpenFlights identifier.
 If you do not know the OpenFlights identifier corresponding to an airport, use the [airport search tool](https://openflights.org/html/apsearch).
 To use this tool, enter the IATA/FAA of an airport (e.g. John F. Kennedy International Airport has the IATA/FAA "JFK").
 Then click "Search."
 The airport corresponding to the FAA will display.
 Click "Load."
 The OpenFlights identifier is the number highlighted in the below picture:
+(Note: Some airports may not have an IATA/FAA code assigned to it in the OpenFlights dataset but may still exist in the dataset.
+In that case, search the airport by name or by location.)

 ![](RM1.png)